Below are some guidelines and pointers on how best to video your presentation and send to the organisers in advance of your talk.

 - Once you’ve finished your recording, go back up to the same ‘more button’ and click ‘Stop Recording’ (please note that this tab won’t show up on the recording).

-- As soon as you end the meeting, your zoom video clip will download and appear in your documents folder in a folder named ‘Zoom’.
+- In the FREE Zoom account, your zoom video clip will download and appear in your documents folder in a folder named ‘Zoom’.

 - Once you are happy with your recording, please rename your final video [SESSION ID_LASTNAME].